-Q: When running a load test with load engines Linux/Solaris on I see "too many files open" errors on the engine console.
+Q: When running a load test with load engines on Unix (Linux/Solaris), I see "Engine operating system out of network sockets" or "too many files open" errors.
 What does this mean?

 A: In Unix environments, a file handle is used for each open network connection (socket).
 The number of resources allocated for these handles is controlled by the ulimit setting.